 While this blade can cut harder materials, the heat generated during the cutting process usually wears Then.

 From the name bi-metal, you may guess they are developed by using both High carbon steel HCS and High-speed steel HSS.
 Their body is made from HCS to offer further flexibility, and their teeth made from HSS for cutting heavier materials.

 Combination of both the materials makes bi-metal jigsaw blade outstanding performance in wood, metal, laminated particleboard or plastics.
 Bi-metal blades reduce breakage risk and offer up to 10 times’ longer life than HCS, HSS blades.
 Finally, bi-metal jigsaw blades are wear-resistance and flexible.

 These blades are the most durable and long-lasting than HSS, HSC, and Bi-metal.
 A carbon and tungsten compound makes this jigsaw blade.
 This compound is bonded to a steel shaft and features grit, like sandpaper and no edges found in other types of blades to enable smooth cuts.

 Manufacturers are developing these types of the jigsaw blade to use for ceramics, steel or fiberglass.

-However, caustic materials like a kitchen or bathroom tiles, fiber cement boards, plasterboard or glass fiber, reinforced plastics cutting task is to have applied and suitable for TC blades.
+However, caustic materials like a kitchen or bathroom tiles, fiber cement boards, plasterboard or glass fiber, reinforced plastics cutting task is to have applied and suitable for Tungsten Carbide (TC) blades.

 These are most expensive of all the blades and can cut the hardest of the work materials.
 Terms like TCG, RIFF can identify similar blade technologies and Diamond.